-With foam side up, we layed our fabric across the headboard.
+With foam side up, lay your fabric across the headboard.

-Since we added a frame to our headboard, we folded the fabric over a couple of inches on the frame side to create a finished edge.
+If you have a frame on your headboard, fold the fabric over a couple of inches on the frame side to create a finished edge.

 Note: It’s easy to bend the tacks if you aren’t careful.
 Try to keep the hammer and tack straight when hammering so the end doesn’t bend over.
 You can pre-drill the holes but the fabric can get stuck on your drill bit and tear.
 Either method takes patience and care when securing the tack.

 After you finish tacking the fabric on the first side, start on the opposite side.
 Take your hand and place it closest to the finished tacks.
 Slide it down the middle of the headboard towards the untacked side.
 Pull the fabric taught with the other hand while you are doing this.
 Continue working the fabric with your hand, smoothing it from the tacked side towards the open end.